SonamDobriyal1/Credit-Card-Fraud-Detection/README.md

    - Used a public credit card transaction dataset containing both fraudulent and legitimate records.

 2. **Data Preprocessing**
-   - Handled missing values and scaled the `Amount` and `Time` features.
    - Performed exploratory data analysis and correlation heatmap.

 3. **Feature Engineering**